Magazine

 The Fruits of Longevity

 The very successful glimpse the shape of the world to come, seize that possibility and enlarge it into something definite, which they then appropriate and live by.
 What advice does he have for the young starting out?
-‘My working life has taken place in television and I don’t know how we will see that change over the coming years as a result of what’s happened.
-Communication has proliferated into so many forms and it is very difficult to get the single mass audience, which I had something to do with creating, thirty or forty years ago.’
+‘My working life has taken place in television.
+I don’t know how we will see that change over the coming years as a result of what’s happened.
+Communication has proliferated into so many forms.
+It is very difficult to get the single mass audience, which I had something to do with creating, thirty or forty years ago.’

 But all along it was nature that thrilled and animated him.
 Attenborough is one of those high achievers who compound success with longevity.
 His is a voice that speaks to us out of superior experience – he has seen more of the planet than any of us.
 He speaks with a rare authority at the very edge of doom – his own personal decline, as well as the planet’s.